 Appraisers will sometimes be required to consider the interests of third parties, such as homeowners, sellers and buyers, or others.
 Generally the third parties are specifically defined in the appraisal report.
 An appraiser's fiduciary duty is limited to those parties who the appraiser is aware of, based on the scope of work or other written parameters of the assignment.

 Appraisers also have rules outside of boundaries of clients and others.
 For example, appraisers must backup their work files for at least five years - at Price Appraisals & Realty, LLC you can rest assured that we adhere to that rule.

-We require the highest ethical standards possible from ourselves.
-We have a responsibility not to do assignments on contingency fees.
-That is, we can't agree to do an appraisal report and get paid only if the loan closes.
-We can't do assignments on percentage fees.
-That is perhaps the appraisal industries most important rule, because it would tend to make appraisers up the value of homes or properties to increase their paycheck.
+Price Appraisals & Realty, LLC holds itself to the industry standards and rules set in place for ethics.
+We refuse to accept anything less from ourselves.
+Working on orders that contingency fees is not something we can consider That is, we are not able to agree to do an appraisal report and collect payment on the contingency of the loan closing.
+We don't do assignments on percentage fees.
+That is probably the appraisal professions biggest taboo, because it would tend to make appraisers raise the value of homes or properties to increase their fee.
 We set ourselves to a higher standard.
 Other improper practices may be defined by state law or professional organizations that the appraiser belongs.